-GENERAL PRINCIPLES PRACTICES, PROCEDURES AND SYSTEMS Budgetary Control/Reporting (cont) Budgetary Control/Reporting (cont) 4.17.5 The Section 151 Officer's financial monitoring report will identify material budget movements and supplementary budgets.
+Budgetary Control/Reporting (cont) Budgetary Control/Reporting (cont) 4.17.5 The Section 151 Officer's financial monitoring report will identify material budget movements and supplementary budgets.
 4.17.6 Any budget changes which impact on the employee establishment must also be notified by the Budget Responsible Officer to the Human Resources Section to ensure that the HR system is updated.
-4.17.7 In circumstances where the regulations in section 4 cannot regulation 2.4 should be applied.

-- 4.18 Unspent revenue budgetary provision may not be carried forward between financial years, unless regulation 4.18.1 has been applied. - 4.18.1 The Section 151 Officer may approve earmarking of funds to meet approved expenditure in the following financial year, subject to a written request by an Executive or Service Manager.
+4.17.7 In circumstances where the regulations in section 4 cannot be complied with, for instance where expenditure needs to be incurred before Cabinet or Council approval is obtained, regulation 2.4 should be applied.
+18 Unspent revenue budgetary provision may not be carried forward between financial years, unless regulation 4.18.1 has been applied.
+4.18.1 The Section 151 Officer may approve earmarking of funds to meet approved expenditure in the following financial year subject to a written request by an Executive or Service Manager.